diogoff/isttok-tomography/README.md

 The tomography session takes place on Friday, July 26, 2019 at 9:30 in room C13.

 The code is based on a two-camera setup described in the [MSc thesis](https://fenix.tecnico.ulisboa.pt/downloadFile/563345090414094/Dissertacao.pdf) of F. L. Burnay (in portuguese).
 The cameras are placed on the top and on the low-field side of the vessel, as shown in the figure below.
-(A third camera placed on the bottom is currently not working.)
+(There is a third camera placed on the bottom but it is currently not working.)

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/isttok-tomography/master/images/ports.png" width="50%" alt="images/ports.png"></p>

-For a detailed description of tomography methods (in english) refer to the [PhD thesis](http://bibliotecas.utl.pt/cgi-bin/koha/opac-detail.pl?biblionumber=428085) of P. J. Carvalho, which also describes the previous iteration of the tomography diagnostic at ISTTOK.
+A detailed discussion of tomography methods can be found in the [PhD thesis](http://bibliotecas.utl.pt/cgi-bin/koha/opac-detail.pl?biblionumber=428085) of P. J. Carvalho, which also describes a previous setup of the tomography diagnostic at ISTTOK.

 For a different setup, feel free to adapt this code according to the license terms.